TechTroubadour/PacificHero/README.md

 You'll download all the necessary libraries, but you'll have to link them yourself.
 The required .jars are located in lib/jars and the natives for lwjgl.jar are in lib/natives-win.

+#Features
+ - Someone fill this out fore me...

+#Possible Future Features
+ - These are kind of like suggestions...